-The Wesley Community implements Embracing Excellence initiative to enhance services for aging population
+The Wesley Community implements Embracing Excellence initiative to enhance senior living services

 The Wesley Community, under the guidance of the UMHH Board of Directors and The Wesley Community CEO Brian Nealon, has embarked on a strategic plan that will transform all aspects of the organization to address the changing demand for services and continue to meet the needs of the older adult population in the future.